 The Buffalo and Erie County Industrial Land Development Corporation (ILDC) is the Lead Agency for the State Environmental Quality Review Act (SEQR) review of the Proposed Action, which is the adoption and implementation of a Master Plan for the Erie County Agribusiness Park that includes installation and construction of utilities and infrastructure in support of the future industrial and commercial development of the site (the "Project" or Master Plan).
-This Draft Scoping Document outlines the issues to be studied and analyzed in a Draft Generic Environmental Impact Statement (DGEIS) pursuant to 6 NYCRR Part 617, SEQR.
+The Draft Scoping Document outlined the issues to be studied and analyzed in a Draft Generic Environmental Impact Statement (DGEIS) pursuant to 6 NYCRR Part 617, SEQR.
 The purpose of the DGEIS is to evaluate the potential impacts of a Master Plan targeting business/industrial development at the proposed Erie County Agribusiness Park site, which is located on Eden Evans Center Road in the Town of Evans and sponsored by the ILDC.

-This Draft Scoping Document has been prepared to provide a general description of the proposed action and an outline of the SEQR process, and to identify relevant potential environmental impacts associated with the proposed action, which will be addressed in the DGEIS.
-The intent of the Draft Scoping Document is to provide interested and involved agencies and the public with information about the proposed Project, and to generate public comments that will help ILDC identify important issues and concerns that need to be addressed in the GEIS process.
+A Draft Scoping Document was prepared to provide a general description of the proposed action and an outline of the SEQR process, and to identify relevant potential environmental impacts associated with the proposed action, which will be addressed in the DGEIS.
+The intent of the Draft Scoping Document was to provide interested and involved agencies and the public with information about the proposed Project, and to generate public comments that will help ILDC identify important issues and concerns that need to be addressed in the GEIS process.
+Based on this input, this Final Scoping Document was prepared.